Search This Blog

 One-by-Land: Maximizing Potential in the Urban Watershed

-On Thursday, February 26, the Land Tours opened with an overview session over a continental breakfast hosted at the GCCF Philanthropy Center.
+On Thursday, February 26, the Land Tours opened with an overview session hosted at the GCCF Philanthropy Center.
 Once loaded on the awaiting bus, Tours attendees were treated to three venue visits: Nathan Benderson Park, University Town Center (for lunch), and the Audubon Nature Center located at The Celery Fields (TCF.)

-Local experts educated on Sarasota-area history, the strong commitment to land optimization, and the region's economic driver
+Local experts educated on Sarasota-area history, the strong commitment to land optimization, and the region's economic drivers.

-After welcoming attendees to the Land Tours, John turned the floor over the GCCF Director of Public Policy & Advocacy Jon Thaxton who introduced the GCCF; the GCCF serves as a public charity that transforms donor philanthropy into regional impact by funding initiatives focused on civic, social, and environmental health.
+Following a welcome to the Land Tours, the floor was turned over to GCCF Director of Public Policy & Advocacy Jon Thaxton, who introduced the foundation’s mission.
+The GCCF serves as a public charity that transforms donor philanthropy into regional impact by funding initiatives focused on civic, social, and environmental health.
 Through its Philanthropy Center, the GCCF provides a premier collaborative hub for local leaders to address critical regional challenges such as land use, water security, and economic resilience.

 It was full house at the GCCF session